maxikg/go-hypixel/README.md

 ## License

-This library is distributed under the GNU General Public License version 3.
+This library is distributed under the Apache License 2.0.
 A copy is shipped within the [LICENSE.txt](/LICENSE.txt) file.